zouharvi/uds-snlp-tutorial/README.md

 ## Contributing

 Compile slides using pandoc and the provided script (handout includes notes and disables iterative lists):
+- Slides: `./build.sh machine-translation tutorial`
-- `./build.sh machine-translation handout`
+- Handout version: `./build.sh machine-translation handout`
-- `./build.sh machine-translation tutorial`
+- Both: `./build.sh machine-translation`

 Make sure you have `pandoc` and `texlive` installed.
 You don't need to build the presentations if you want to contribute - editing the markdown is enough.
 If you still wish to compile them (great!) and encounter technical issues, contact me.